madpgmer/madpgmer.github.io/_posts/2022-06-14-firstPost.md

 ---
 # Migrating from RDBMS to MongoDB

 > Hello friends!
-Before I get on with converting an old project that ran using **MariaDB** to **MongoDB**, its imperative that I talk about MongoDB in this post, so here we go!
+Before I get on with converting an old project that ran using **MariaDB** to **MongoDB**, its imperative that I talk about MongoDB in this first post, so here we go!

 <p>
 	<h2 align="center"> Introducing NoSQL MongoDB!</h2>